RESEARCH

 Reference

-The search for Dark Matter
+The search for dark matter

 We try to search for unknown particles such as axions using intense lasers, collaborating with Hiroshima University and other institutions.
+We try to discover low-mass particles using photons by a novel method called

 in-vacuum four-wave mixing.

-Femtosecond lasers for Industrial app.
+Femtosecond lasers for Industrial applications

 In collaboration with private companies, we are developing compact, high-power femtosecond lasers for microfabrication.